TAX CODE REFORM FOR HALLOWEEN

 If tax relief is needed, then the pie should be distributed with some sort of semblance of fairness, otherwise it will bring about the divided government, full of insults, and political cajoling.
-Tax reform isn’t easy, but the benefits to our economy can’t be ignored.
-If true tax code reform is what you want, be fair about it and don’t make it so lopsided that it has no chance to pass.
+Tax reform isn't easy, but the benefits to our economy can't be ignored.
+If true tax code reform is what you want, be fair about it and don't make it so lopsided that it has no chance to pass.
 Compromise.
+If we see that out of this administration and Congress it would be a departure from what has happened over the last several years in Washington.
+Maybe then less business owners would be in need of Tax Resolution.

 The tax code should be a permanent fixture also.
 We should not have temporary tax cuts, that expire and cause us to re-visit the issue over, and cause tax preparers to go back and relearn the new code, just a few years down the line.
 Longer term planning is much easier to business owners, and those making investments, if the tax code reform is made permanent.